arainho/usbarmory/README.md

   - install keepass2, etckeeper and common utilities

 ### 4. INTERLOCK
-Setup interlock on USB armory (armv7) for 'Void Linux' as described in my gist [void_interlock.sh](https://gist.github.com/arainho/95a4dc587b57c8827c78b4ba1f3a5f2b).
+Setup interlock on USB armory (armv7) for Void Linux as described in my gist [void_interlock.sh](https://gist.github.com/arainho/95a4dc587b57c8827c78b4ba1f3a5f2b).

 ### Notes
 WE need the `RNDIS/Ethernet Gadget` interface in the macOS Network Preferences.